 An ancient breed of black-headed sheep graze near old Roman burial circles in the Pyrenees northeast of Pamplona.

-My balcony at the Gran Hotel La Perla in Pamplona, Spain, overlooked a narrow street lined with 18th century yellow, blue, tan and pink buildings along the route of the running of the bulls during
+My balcony at the Gran Hotel La Perla in Pamplona, Spain, overlooked a narrow street lined with 18th century yellow, blue, tan and pink buildings along the route of the running of the bulls during the July festival of Sanfermines.

 From the windy, lonely hills of the Pyrenees to the narrow Pamplona streets and through villages, poppy fields and farms across northern Spain, pilgrims with walking sticks and packs hike along the Camino de Santiago -- the Way of St. James.
 Their destination is Santiago de Compostela, where legend says the remains of St. James are buried.
 A magnificent cathedral was built on the site in the 11th and 12th centuries.